3D-NHS Matrix

 for coupling via the N-terminus of biochemical species

 The NHS-ester reacts immediately with the NH2-terminus of biochemical species to form a covalent bond with the surface (420 kJ/mol).
-The reaction of carboxyl functionalities with N-Hydroxy succinimide leads to highly reactive esters, which can be easily reacted with nucleophiles e.g. amines, hydrazines.
-However, due to its high reactivity the NHS ester is susceptible against hydrolysis and is characterized by a relatively short shelf-life.
+The reaction of carboxyl functionalities with N-hydroxysuccinimide leads to highly reactive esters, which can be easily reacted with nucleophiles e.g. amines or hydrazines.
+However, due to its high reactivity the NHS-ester is susceptible to hydrolysis and is characterized by a relatively short shelf-life.
 All NHS-activated surfaces should therefore be processed quickly.

 There are a number of different approaches to couple on the NHS-surface:

 1. It is assumed that not all Carboxy groups have reacted to NHS-esters during activation.
-Thus a negatively charged carboxy surface still remains which in turn supports the physico-chemical adsorption of positively charged probes e.g. NH3+.
-Hence a protonating media (pH < 5) for the biochemical species getting a positively charge is required.
+Thus, a negatively charged carboxy surface still remains, which supports the physico-chemical adsorption of positively charged probes e.g. NH3+.
+Hence, a protonating media (pH < 5) for the biochemical species getting a positively charge is required.

 2. A nucleophilic attack on the active ester is also catalyzed under basic conditions (pH > 8,5).